Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     Diagram 2 shows an example in workflow where content
     is ingested directly by a Content Delivery Network.
-    The content delivery network enables the delivery to the client, but does not generate the manifests.
+    The Content Deliery Network enables the delivery to the client, but does not generate the manifests.

     A legacy example of a media ingest protocol for the first workflow